shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 # Chapter 6 – Challenge

-“it occurs to me that I have neglected something very important.”
+“It occurs to me that I have neglected something very important.”
 Mother closed the door behind her.
 She sat down on the floor, joining her pups around the table in their barracks.
 “As you know, no one is immortal, and that includes me.”
 She sighed.

 Lemilay and Wryonin looked at each other.